abikesa/music/README.md

       - Teddy Riley, Darkchild, Timbaland, and the African diaspora are a refutation of this narrative
       - Here syncopation proves in itself to be sublime
       - [Dangerous](https://www.youtube.com/watch?v=jr9uliNQwNA), [Jam](https://www.youtube.com/watch?v=JbHI1yI1Ndk); [Wrapped Up](https://www.youtube.com/watch?v=Vf2bsErnO0Q), [Its not right](https://www.youtube.com/watch?v=6J538b-OLRU); [One in a Million](https://www.youtube.com/watch?v=KKSz4NE6PwY), etc
+      - Infact the `penultimate` evolution of music finds expression in dance
+      - Dance is rhythm first and foremost
+      - Harmony and melody are only mnemonics

 # References